galaxyproject/training-material/topics/assembly/tutorials/unicycler-assembly/tutorial.md

 ### Illumina data

 We generated 9,345,897 250 bp read pairs (library preparation performed on genomic DNA fragmented to mean size of 600 bp).
-However, to make sure that you can complete this tutorial in a finite amount of time we have downsampled (reduced in size) this to 50,000 paired end reads - just enough to produce a reasonable assembly.
+However, to make sure that you can complete this tutorial in a finite amount of time we have downsampled (reduced in size) this to 1,000,000 paired end reads - just enough to produce an accurate assembly.

 ### Oxford Nanopore Data